Evercare Group launches Evercare Foundation to help bridge the gap in inequality in healthcare

 Speaking at the 18th Dubai International Humanitarian Aid & Development Conference & Exhibition (DIHAD), Massimiliano Colella, CEO of Evercare said: "The Foundation presents another key avenue through which we can continue to deliver meaningful change and positive impact to traditionally underserved communities.
 Through focused partnerships and deliberate investments, the Evercare Foundation will continue to build sustainable development across our areas of operation."

-Joumana Atwani, Director of Evercare Foundation said: "The Foundation is driven by an ambition to create long-term positive social change for vulnerable communities who have a fundamental right to good health and wellbeing.
+Joumana Atwani, Director of Partnerships and External Affairs of the Evercare Group and Lead of Evercare Foundation said: "The Foundation is driven by an ambition to create long-term positive social change for vulnerable communities who have a fundamental right to good health and wellbeing.
 Through the Evercare Foundation, we aim to focus on communities who have limited or no access to quality healthcare.'

 The Foundation will equally invest in initiatives related to human resources in health and leveraging the Evercare Group's integrated healthcare corridor to strengthen health systems by supporting clinical trials and complex healthcare cases across borders.